kiboschool/course-c4s-writing/src/communicating-for-success/drafting/writing-sentences.md

 <aside>

-💬 Write a sentence using **each of the three** sentence structures listed in the Padlet below, and post your sentences in the appropriate column.
+💬 Write a sentence about your experience at Kibo this term using **each of the three sentence structures** listed in the Padlet below, and post your sentences in the appropriate column.

 </aside>